AnonymousXempt/Wifi-Blocker/README.md

 To reverse the effects of **Xempt WiFi Blocker** you have to rename the network adapter in settings to a name other than **"Wi-Fi"**

 # **How It Works**
-This this program works by disguising itself as a windows service host.
-It is compiled with Administartor manifest so that it can perform Administartor tasks such as *Disabling Network adpater*
+This program works by running in invisible mode and disguising itself as a Windows Service Host.
+It is compiled with Administrator manifest so that it can perform Administrator tasks such as *Disabling Network Adapters*.
+It is named **Service Host: Touch Keyboard and Mouse** and has the SVChost logo and uses 1.9mb of memory making it unnoticeable to the victim.
+The program itself pings Google and waits for a request to determine if there is an internet connection, if there is a connection it disables the  Wi-Fi adapter.
+This process runs in the background in an infinite loop checking for a connection.

 # **Video**